 The Early Emergency C-Section

-LABOUR FACT: A pregnancy is considered to be full term between weeks 39 and 40 of pregnancy.
+LABOUR FACT: A pregnancy is considered to be full term between weeks 39 and 40 of pregnancy, 37 weeks is ‘early term’.

 I always knew I had to have a C-section if I was to ever have another baby after my first due to the problems my first baby caused when having a normal vaginal delivery.
 I ended up having an emergency C-section at 34+5 due to my little boy’s heart rate dropping numerous times when being monitored, I was being monitored every 2 hours as I thought my waters had gone and I was having strong contractions.
 They gave me the injections to strengthen baby’s lungs.
 He weighed 5lb 7oz and spent 11 days in NICU.
 I recovered really well but I think that was more down to the fact I had to walk quite far just to see my little boy in intensive care.
 The staff were incredible and looked after us all so well.